Eduard Polón: Political resistance and expulsion

 Members of Kagaal in Träskända Manor in Espoo on 10 April 1903.
 Eero Erkko second from the right, PE Svinhufvud behind the door and Eduard Polón second from the top.

 Eduard Polón photographed for the Siberian deportation passport in 1916.

 During the first period of oppression, Polón participated in the resistance, becoming the leader of Kagal.
 He was therefore forced to resign as Chancellor of the Prison Administration in 1903.
 Between the periods of oppression, Polón represented the city of Helsinki in the bourgeois estate in the last days of the 1904–1905 and 1905–1906 estates.
 He was also a member of the Helsinki City Council from 1906 to 1911.

 During the second oppression, Polón was expelled to Russia's governorate of Kostroma in 1916.
 He was able to return to Finland the following year.

 Deportation did not discourage Polón, as he kept track of domestic affairs through correspondences and magazines that were filtered through the war censorship.
 He managed the Finnish Rubber Factory in Siberia and traded shares on the Helsinki Stock Exchange which led to significant gains during his exile.
 Finland's best-known banker at the time was Polón's friend, Wilhelm Bensow, who twice traveled to Siberia to meet his customer.

 Other activities

 Polón accumulated substantial wealth through successful stock investments and was a major shareholder in many companies.
 He performed charitable work, donating to Marttaliitto, among others.
-He also served as Marttaliitto's anchor investor.
+He also was Marttaliitto's anchor investor.

 Former president Pehr Evind Svinhufvud wanted to award Polón the title of Finland's first mountain councilor, but Polón refused.